 How is Pain and Suffering Calculated after a Car Accident in Texas?

-Trying to determine how much someone’s “pain and suffering” is worth after a car accident is one of the least concrete things in the law.
-Many things have firm lines drawn with clear rules – and so many others have shaky guidelines and change from case to case.
-Pain and suffering is the latter type, to an even higher degree.
-Pain and suffering damages are one of the most individualized things in any case, but we can give you some guidelines for how they are calculated in a car accident lawsuit.
+Trying to determine how much someone’s “pain and suffering” is worth after a car accident is one of the most vague undertakings in the world of law.
+Many legal concepts have firm lines drawn with clear rules.
+Unfortunately, many others are built on shaky guidelines and differ between cases.
+Calculating damages for pain and suffering is very much the latter.
+Pain and suffering damages are extremely individualized, but we can give you some guidelines for how yours might be calculated after a car accident in a Texas court.

 If you have been injured in a crash in Texas, you should consider talking to a Dallas car accident lawyer about your case.
 The Queenan Law Firm can help you understand how much your car accident case may be worth and how you can best get compensation.
 For help filing a car accident claim, call our attorneys today at (817) 476-1797.

 “Damages” is the legal name for the awards a victim receives in a car accident lawsuit or settlement.
 Damages are one of the main four elements of proving someone else’s negligence in a personal injury case.
-This means that if you cannot prove damages in court, you cannot even win a lawsuit – they are an integral part to any injury suit.
+This means that if you cannot prove damages in court, you cannot even win a lawsuit – they are an integral part of any injury suit.

 Though money can set many things right, it cannot replace everything.
-These irreplaceable consequences of an accident are called “noneconomic damages.”
+These irreplaceable consequences of an accident are called “non-economic damages.”
 When you suffer from pain after an injury, no amount of money can ever set that pain right again or erase the mental suffering from your memory.
-Similarly, the loss of a loved one cannot be compensated by money, and will not disappear after a financial reward.
+Similarly, the loss of a loved one cannot be compensated by money and will not disappear after a financial reward.

-Pain and suffering is one type of noneconomic damages, and since Texas has no cap on economic damages, it has no cap on pain and suffering.
-That means that a jury is allowed to award you as much money as they think is fair to try to compensate your pain and suffering.
+Pain and suffering is one type of non-economic damages, and since Texas has no cap on economic damages, it has no cap on pain and suffering.
+That means that a jury is allowed to award you as much money as they think is fair to try to compensate for your pain and suffering.
 To be clear, the jury – not the judge – decides how much your case is worth in a lawsuit.

 In a lawsuit, the jury is responsible for deciding facts, and the judge is responsible for deciding the law.
 That means that questions of how much things are worth is ultimately a fact the jury decides.
-Because jurors are just regular people, decisions can vary greatly from case-to-case or jury-to-jury.
+Because jurors are just regular people, decisions can vary greatly from case to case or jury to jury.

 There are no clear-cut guidelines as to what injuries are worth what amount.
 It is generally true that more severe injuries are worth more in pain and suffering damages than less severe injuries, but not always.
 Very severe injuries may be surprisingly easy to repair, which means that they may actually cause less pain than other injuries.
-Similarly, some less severe injuries like whiplash injuries may cause prolonged pain that will last for the rest of your life, and might be worth more.
+Similarly, some less severe injuries like whiplash injuries may cause prolonged pain that will last for the rest of your life and might be worth more.

 Since the name is “pain and suffering,” pain is only half of the consideration.
 The suffering aspect is often where high payouts can emerge.
 For instance, a traumatic brain injury might not cause much pain, since the brain itself does not have the nerve endings to feel much pain.
-Moreover, brain injuries often place victims in comas, and unconscious people do not feel their pain.
+Moreover, brain injuries often place victims in comas, and unconscious people do not really feel their pain.
 Brain injuries are very severe, though, and victims of brain injury are affected for the rest of their life.
 This can completely change their personality, their ability to care for themselves, and the way they think.
-That kind of suffering is separate from the pain, and can lead to very high compensation.
+That kind of suffering is separate from the pain, and it can lead to very high compensation.

 Beyond this, there are really no guidelines or price tags attached to pain and suffering.
 The evidence that you are able to bring to court about how the injury feels, how it affects your life, and what changes you have had to make are really what determines, for a jury, how much to award you.